Minna: Climate

-Minna has a typical Middle Belt tropical savanna climate (Köppen Aw) with two seasons: an arid, dusty, harmattan-dominate dry season from November to April and a humid, oppressive wet season dominated by monsoonal air masses from May to October.
+Minna has a typical Middle Belt tropical savanna climate (Köppen Aw) with two seasons: an arid, dusty, harmattan-dominated dry season from November to April and a humid, oppressive wet season dominated by monsoonal air masses from May to October.
 Temperatures are hot to sweltering year round, except at the height of the wet season when air temperatures are merely very warm but the high humidity makes it equally or more uncomfortable than the hotter dry season.

+Literary Festival

+The current trend of literary and book art festivals in Nigeria, in the last 15 years, could be traced to Minna, Niger State, which started its literary and arts festival in May 1995.

 Economy

 Cotton, guinea corn (sorghum), Maize and ginger are the main agricultural products of the city.
 Yam is also extensively cultivated throughout the city.
 The economy also supports cattle trading, brewing, shea nut processing and gold mining.
 There are also FMCGs such as PZ Cussons that deal in toilet soaps, baby products, medicaments and so on.

 Traditional industries and crafts in Minna include leather work and metalworking.

 Transport

 Minna is connected to neighbouring cities by road.
 Abuja, the capital of the country, is only 150 km away.
 Minna is also connected by railroad to both Kano in the north and Ibadan and Lagos in the south.
 The city is served by Minna Airport.